aliyun/terraform-provider-alicloud/website/docs/r/config_aggregate_config_rule.html.markdown

 * `description` - (Optional) The description of the rule.
 * `exclude_resource_ids_scope` - (Optional) The rule monitors excluded resource IDs, multiple of which are separated by commas, only applies to rules created based on managed rules, , custom rule this field is empty.
 * `input_parameters` - (Optional) The settings map of the input parameters for the rule.
 * `source_identifier`- (Required, ForceNew) The identifier of the rule.
-For a managed rule, the value is the name of the managed rule.
+For a managed rule, the value is the identifier of the managed rule.
 For a custom rule, the value is the ARN of the custom rule.
 Using managed rules, refer to [List of Managed rules.](https://www.alibabacloud.com/help/en/doc-detail/127404.htm)
 * `source_owner`- (Required, ForceNew) Specifies whether you or Alibaba Cloud owns and manages the rule.
 Valid values: `CUSTOM_FC`: The rule is a custom rule and you own the rule. `ALIYUN`: The rule is a managed rule and Alibaba Cloud owns the rule.
 * `maximum_execution_frequency` - (Optional) The frequency of the compliance evaluations.
 Valid values:  `One_Hour`, `Three_Hours`, `Six_Hours`, `Twelve_Hours`, `TwentyFour_Hours`.
 System default value is `TwentyFour_Hours` and valid when the `config_rule_trigger_types` is `ScheduledNotification`.
 * `region_ids_scope` - (Optional) The rule monitors region IDs, separated by commas, only applies to rules created based on managed rules.